Nippon Chemical Industrial Co.,Ltd.

 Metrics and Targets 1: Climate Change

-We will aim to reduce greenhouse gas emissions and realize a decarbonized society by utilizing renewable energy and introducing decarbonization technologies at our production sites and striving to conserve energy and electricity.
+We will aim to reduce GHG emissions and realize a decarbonized society by utilizing renewable energy and introducing decarbonization technologies at our production sites and striving to conserve energy and electricity.

 GHG Emissions and Medium-term Reduction Targets